 - staff training that directly supports the achievement of project outcomes - financial auditing of project expenditure - costs you incur in order to obtain planning, environmental or other regulatory approvals during the project period.
-However, associated fees paid to the Commonwealth, state, territory and local governments are not eligible - insurances which are specifically required to cover the grant activity - contingency costs up to a maximum of 10% of the eligible project costs.
-Note that we make payments based on actual costs incurred.

-Other specific expenditures may be eligible as determined by the Program Delegate.
+However, associated fees paid to the Commonwealth, state, territory and local governments are not eligible - insurances which are specifically required to cover the grant activity - accessing intellectual property (IP) expertise and supporting the protection of IP - Other specific expenditures may be eligible as determined by the Program Delegate.